guido5544/hc-caas/README.md

 10. By default CaaS will assign conversion jobs to all registered conversion queue servers based on their available capacity.
 If polling is set to true the conversion queue will poll for a newly available job every few seconds.
 In this case a conversion queue server does not need to be registered with the main server.
 11. If you are uploading SCS or SCZ files, CAAS will use a separate module in order to generate PNG's for those file types.
 See [here](https://www.npmjs.com/package/ts3d-hc-imageservice) for more information.
 You can specify the port this module uses for its internal server here.
 12. If you are running CaaS as a node module and use the API directly you can optionally turn off all REST API endpoints.
 In this case your code needs to handle file uploads and other actions.
-13. If you are planning to use S3 or Azure Blob Storage for storaging the converted models you need to set storage.type" field to "S3" or "ABS" and provide a valid bucket/container name in the "storage.destination" field.
+13. If you are planning to use S3 or Azure Blob Storage for storing the converted models you need to set the "storage.type" field to "S3" or "ABS" and provide a valid bucket/container name in the "storage.destination" field.
 For S3 you also need to make sure AWS_SECRET_ACCESS_KEY and AWS_ACCESS_KEY_ID is set, either via environment variables or through a config file. (see [AWS Credentials](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-credentials-node.html)).
-For ABS you need to provide either a connection string or your authorized account (see [here](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-nodejs?tabs=managed-identity%2Croles-azure-portal%2Csign-in-azure-cli#authenticate-to-azure-and-authorize-access-to-blob-data)).
+For ABS you need to provide either a connection string or your authorized account name (see [here](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-nodejs?tabs=managed-identity%2Croles-azure-portal%2Csign-in-azure-cli#authenticate-to-azure-and-authorize-access-to-blob-data)).
 If you are using a network of multiple conversion queue instances, you need to specify a bucket/container that is accessible to all instances.
 14. If you are planning to support SCZ model streaming, you need to provide the path to ts3d_sc_server.exe.
 Each parallel streaming session on the same machine will run on separate consecutive ports, the range specified by startPort and maxStreamingSession, which are proxied from listenPort.
 15. Run CaaS via npm start